jorgeyza/my-portfolio/README.md

 ```

 [eslint-plugin-astro](https://ota-meshi.github.io/eslint-plugin-astro/user-guide/): If you write TypeScript in Astro components, you also need to install the `@typescript-eslint/parser`, if you want to use the rules for checking accessibility (A11Y), you also need to install `eslint-plugin-jsx-a11y`

+[@astrojs/partytown](https://docs.astro.build/en/guides/integrations-guide/partytown/): To send the loading of Google Analytics script to a web worker so it does not impact the page loading time.

+[astro-seo](https://github.com/jonasmerlin/astro-seo): This Astro component makes it easy to add tags that are relevant for search engine optimization (SEO).